 We want to ensure that residents continue to live comfortably in their homes but equally the Council cannot invest significant sums on non-essential repairs to properties that may be affected by the outcome of this project.
 As a result, for the duration of this project, the Council will suspend planned up-grades and only undertake essential repairs.

-The intention is to have initial plans detailing proposals for the entire area at the next public consultation event on 8 June 2018.
-You will have the opportunity to comment on the plans and then final plans will be displayed at the consultation event on 3 October.
+The initial plans detailing proposals for the entire area were shown at the public consultation event on 8 June 2018.
+The final plans will be displayed at the consultation event on 5 October.

 Taunton Deane Borough Council cannot use Housing Revenue Account (HRA) funding, which is generated from tenants' rental income, to invest in privately owned properties.
 We are looking into other potential funding sources and will advise private owners who are in this position, when we receive feedback.